Hejarshahabi/PySIC/README.md

-The ration of the division is set by user. **PySIC** gets features ( can be a stack of satellite images, NDVI index, Slope layer and..) and labels as **.tif** files as inputs and its output is a classification map with .tifù format.
+The ration of the division is set by user. **PySIC** gets features ( can be a stack of satellite images, NDVI index, Slope layer and..) and labels as **.tif** files as inputs and its output is a classification map with .tif¬ù format.
 In this package, before applying classification, some pre-processing steps including data scaling, standardizing and balancing are taken to reduce the inconsistency and imbalance among features and classes, respectively.
 The package is built on the libraries such as